Zone 2023 presidential ticket to South, 11 Peter Obi support group urges PDP

 From Obinna Odogwu, Awka

-They said that the party’s earlier decision to throw the contest open was against its constitution which supports the rotation of power between the north and the south.
-They asked the party to rescind that decision and zone its presidential ticket to the south, particularly the South East.
+They said that the party’s earlier decision to throw the contest open was against its constitution which supports rotation of power between the north and the south.
+They therefore asked party to rescind that decision and zone its presidential ticket to the south, particularly the South East.

 “We are hereby calling on the leadership of our great party to adhere to the policy of zoning and rotation of both party and elective offices, especially presidential nomination, for the sake of equity, justice and fairness as referenced in Chapter 1, Section 7, Clause 3c of the PDP constitution.

-“We are, however, still certain that our party will reconsider the option of allowing the South East to produce the next president of Nigeria, especially in the person of Mr Peter Obi, considering a consensus option as an alternative, given the age-long marginalisation”.
+“We are, however, still certain that our party will reconsider the option of allowing the South East to produce the next president of Nigeria, especially in the person of Mr. Peter Obi, considering a consensus option as alternative, given the age-long marginalization”.

 Addressing reporters at the PDP secretariat, Anonye said the solidarity walk was to let the PDP know that they were aware of the schemings going on in the party to deny the South the presidential ticket.